 3.5 miles | 2 hours

-From the Headland, turn left into Headland Road and then right into Beacon Road.
+From the Headland, turn left onto Headland Road and then right onto Beacon Road.
 If the tide is out you can choose to walk across the beaches or through the town.
 So, if the tide is out far enough, turn left at the Red Lion Pub, go down the hill to the Harbour Restaurant and turn right down a small path.
 Walk across the Harbour Beach up the slip way and across to some steps which lead down to Towan Beach.
 Past the Island, you will reach Great Western Beach and then Tolcarne Beach.
 Go up the slope from here to the Barrowfields.

 If the tide is in, walk straight on past the mini roundabout and into Fore Street.
 Continue straight on through the town by way of Bank Street, East Street, Cliff Road and Narrowcliff, where you will eventually come to the Barrowfields.
 Take the coast path though the Barrowfields.

 The Barrowfields are named after the Barrows or Tumuli that have been discovered here.
 By following the cliff side footpath, you can enjoy some of the finest coastal views in Europe.